RareSio/Machine-Learning-Techniques-for-Cancer-Diagnosis-Assistance/README.md

 # Master Thesis: Machine Learning for Lung Cancer Classification

 ## Overview
-This repository contains the master thesis titled **"Machine Learning Techniques for Cancer Diagnosis Assistance"**, authored by **Babih Velázquez De Burnay** as part of the Master's program at **Universidad de A Coruña (UDC)**.
+This repository contains my master's thesis, titled **"Machine Learning Techniques for Cancer Diagnosis Assistance"**, as part of the Master's program at **Universidad de A Coruña (UDC)**.
 The thesis explores the use of machine learning techniques for the early detection of non-small cell lung cancer (NSCLC) using RNA-Seq data from Tumor-Educated Platelets (TEPs).

 ---